mihirsingh141/Titanic-Survival-Prediction/README.md

 SibSp: The number of siblings and spouse of the passenger

-Parch: Indicates whether the passenger's parents or children were aboard as well
+Parch: Indicates whether the passenger's parents or children were aboard as well and how many.

 Ticket: Passenger's ticket number